enricocirignaco/infrastructureforsensormanagment/docs/documentation.md

 - output folder: is the folder where the compiled binaries will be stored
 - logs folder: is the folder where the logs of the compilation process are stored
-- cache folder: is the folder where the cache of the toolchain is stored to allow faster repeated compilation
+- cache folder: is the folder where the cache of the toolchain is stored to allow faster repeated compilation If a custom image for another toolchain has to be made it has to follow this command structure.
+This allow the main service to use different toolchains for different projects without having to to be modified.
-#### Docker Compile Command
+##### Docker Compile Command
 A dockerized arduino-cli enviroment was succeffully built, but at the moment can only return the version of the arduino-cli programm.
 The next step is to build the docker command that will be used to compile the source code.
-Variables shpuld be used extensively to be able to integrate this command in the main service and compile all possible source code.
-Note that the syntax of this variable injection is python because the main service is written in python.
+Variables should be used extensively to be able to integrate this command in the main service and compile all possible source code.
-**Arduino cli commands needed to compile**:
+**Example command to compile arduino source code**:
 ```bash
 mkdir -p /cache/boards /cache/arduino && \
 arduino-cli core install $BOARD_CORE && \